 "Essential oils aren’t just nice-smelling aromas," says Adina Grigore, the founder of the organic skincare brand S.W.
 Basics and author of Just the Essentials: How Essential Oils Can Heal Your Skin, Improve Your Health, and Detox Your Life.
 "They are plant compounds with active and often healing properties, and unlike synthetic fragrance, pure essential oils contain dynamic components that work with your body and your body's chemistry for synergistic, healing results."

-Below, she lists the best essential oils for dry skin.
+Below, Grigore lists her favored essential oils for dry skin.

 Carrot Seed Oil

 "No ingredient has improved my skin as instantaneously as carrot seed oil.
 It’s kind of mind-blowing.
 It is anti-inflammatory, anti-fungal, and soothes redness and irritations."
 As Grigore explains, carrot seed oil is chock full of vitamins E and C, both of which are highly moisturizing, as well as beta carotene (which helps explain its orange hue, and also helps soothe dry skin).
 It does come with a downside, though.
 "The one thing about carrot seed oil is that it smells pretty earthy, so I like to mix it with a few carrier oils and another essential oil to mask the scent."